 - The applicant must submit a stormwater management plan that meets the water quality and quantity standards as well as the flooding standard of Section 3 DEP Chapter 500 Stormwater Management. - A soil erosion and sediment control plan must be submitted as part of the Preliminary Plan. - A soil erosion and sediment control plan was submitted as part of the Preliminary Plan.
 The plan includes pollution prevention, temporary soil stabilization BMPs, sediment barrier BMPs, storm drain inlet protection, stabilized construction entrance/exit, dust control, land grading and slope preparation, topsoil treatment, permanent soil stabilization, stormwater channel construction, winter erosion and sedimentation controls, housekeeping notes, and details of berms, drip edges, construction entrance, and erosion control measures. - Town Engineer, Mark Arienti, P.E., commented in an email dated September 13, 2019: "As acknowledged by the Applicant, the proposed development will create 1.1 acres of new impervious area and will require a Maine DEP Stormwater Permit."
 The permit must be submitted as part of the Final Plan. - Town Engineer, Mark Arienti, P.E., commented in an email dated September 13, 2019: "The Applicant has made an initial estimate of 4,000 square feet of wetland fill required for the proposed development, but plans to conduct a formal wetland delineation of the property.
 The delineation should assess whether there is a stream within this wetland area, which could affect permitting requirements for the development and feasibility of the proposed pump station location." - This project is in the NPDES (National Pollutant Discharge Elimination System) area as designated by the Environmental Protection Agency for the Town of Windham.
 As a result, there will be additional construction inspection requirements and ongoing requirements for reporting of stormwater infrastructure maintenance as there is more than one (1) acre of development.
 See recommended Condition of Approval #2. - The Preliminary Plan application included a Stormwater Management Plan that indicates the plan will result in a decrease of stormwater impact.
-It proposes to create 34,685 sf of new impervious area, and treat 95% of it, and to create 49,024 sf of new developed area,

-- and to treat 80% of it.
+It proposes to create 34,685 sf of new impervious area, and treat 95% of it, and to create 49,024 sf of new developed area, and to treat 80% of it.
 Treatment will be through catch basins, an SC-740 unit, and Filterra system. - Town Engineer, Mark Arienti, P.E., commented in an email dated November 27, 2019: The application includes an analysis of stormwater quality treatment requirements per Maine DEP Ch.
 500, but no analysis of stormwater quantity management per paragraph J.6. of Windham's Subdivision Ordinance was included.
 [The applicant should] submit a Stormwater Management Plan as required under Section 910 of the Subdivision Ordinance that addresses the stormwater quality and quantity requirements in DEP Ch.
-500. - Town Engineer, Mark Arienti, P.E., commented in an email dated November 27, 2019: The redevelopment stormwater analysis assigns a ranking of "3: Other parking lots and driveways; Flat asphalt rooftops; Roofs on an industrial facility" for the driveway area from Depot St. into the property approximately 180 feet for both the existing and the developed condition when this area is a paved driveway.
-It doesn't seem appropriate that the ranking of the developed condition, where the surface is paved, should be the same as for the existing condition where the surface is vegetated. - See FOF under "A. Pollution" for additional DEP and Army Corps stormwater and wetlands permit requirements.
+500. - The applicant responded in comments dated February 18, 2020 that: "The stormwater report has been updated to include a quantity analysis for the 2, 10 and 25-year storm recurrence intervals.
+The projected design effectively limits the post-development peak rate of runoff at or below the pre-development rate for all design storms with the exception of a small increase in the 25-year storm..." - Town Engineer, Mark Arienti, P.E., commented in an email dated February 26, 2020: "The applicant has requested a waiver from the flooding standard since their evaluation shows that there will be an increase in peak flow for the 25-yr storm of 1.77 cfs (5.36%)